home-assistant/home-assistant.io/source/_components/switch.switchmate.markdown

 ha_iot_class: "Local Polling"
 ---

-This `Switchmate` switch platform allow you to control Switchmate [devices]( https://www.mysimplysmarthome.com/products/switchmate-switches/).
+This `Switchmate` switch platform allows you to control Switchmate [devices]( https://www.mysimplysmarthome.com/products/switchmate-switches/).

 To enable it, add the following lines to your `configuration.yaml`: